cython/cython/docs/src/tutorial/clibraries.rst

 methods ensure that they can be appropriately overridden by Python methods even when they are called from Cython.
 This adds a tiny overhead compared to ``cdef`` methods.

+Now that we have both a C-interface and a Python interface for our class, we should make sure that both interfaces are consistent.
+Python users would expect an ``extend()`` method that accepts arbitrary iterables, whereas C users would like to have one that allows passing C arrays and C memory.
+Both signatures are incompatible.

+We will solve this issue by considering that in C, the API could also want to support other input types, e.g. arrays of ``long`` or ``char``, which is usually supported with differently named C API functions such as ``extend_ints()``, ``extend_longs()``, extend_chars()``, etc.  This allows us to free the method name ``extend()`` for the duck typed Python method, which can accept arbitrary iterables.

 The following listing shows the complete implementation that uses ``cpdef`` methods where possible: